UncleAryan/Active-ReCode/README.md

 ## What It Does

-Code Trainer presents you with a library of algorithmic challenges.
+Active ReCode presents you with a library of algorithmic challenges.
 You write a solution in the built-in editor, run it against test cases, and submit when you are ready.
 After a correct submission, the spaced repetition system creates a review card for that problem and schedules it to reappear based on how well you knew it.
 Over time, the system builds a personalized review queue so you spend more time on what you find difficult.

 ---